by Michael Kane

 I lived this way for years.
 I thought it was normal and I was in good shape so I didn’t think it was anything to worry about.
-Eventually all my hard work earned me a promotion.
-And then I earned a dreaded staff job (which I’m actually very grateful for but I miss the days of hands on work).
+Eventually, all my hard work earned me a promotion.
+And then I earned a dreaded staff job (which I’m actually very grateful for but I miss the days of hands-on work).
 Traveling came to an end and as I settled into my new desk job, life slowed down.

 And then the shaking got worse.

 My wife, Cora told me to go see a doctor.
 I stubbornly told her no, and that I would be fine.
-I ignorantly thought I could just ignore it, because I prided myself on not asking for medical help.
+I ignorantly thought I could just ignore it because I prided myself on not asking for medical help.
 I knew folks that were fighting to stay in because they were missing limbs.
 It would have been selfish of me to bother the doctors because my hands were shaking, or at least, that’s what I told myself.

-Finally a day came where I sat down to feed our 9 month-old daughter her applesauce.
+Finally, a day came where I sat down to feed our 9 month-old daughter her applesauce.
 My hands were shaking so bad I couldn’t smoothly put the spoon in her mouth.
 I finally realized something was wrong, and I really did need to go see the doctor.

 The doctor took note of all my symptoms, drew blood, and ran lots of different tests.
 They asked how everything in my life was going, and I told them everything was great.
 It was an honest answer, one that I really believed.
-I was married to beautiful woman that I couldn’t have been happier with, I had beautiful daughters that I was head over heels for, and we were living in great Florida weather and I could ride my Harley almost every day.
+I was married to a beautiful woman that I couldn’t have been happier with, I had beautiful daughters that I was head over heels for, and we were living in great Florida weather and I could ride my Harley almost every day.
 While I was bored at work, life was great and I was really grateful and appreciative for my situation.
-So of course, when the doctors asked my mental health was, I believed everything was great.
+So of course, when the doctors asked what my mental health was, I believed everything was great.

 The lab results came back and said that I had something called Reactive Hypoglycemia (RH).
 This was all new to me and the doctors explained that basically my body wasn’t processing sugars very well anymore and it was causing the shaking.
-They asked about my diet, and fussed at me after I told them about my morning Monster breakfast.
+They asked about my diet and fussed at me after I told them about my morning Monster breakfast.
 The doctors said RH wasn’t reversible and that I was heading towards being diabetic if I didn’t change my diet.